Daferia/walk-haven-scroll/README.md

 ## Gallery

-+ I planned to have a 6-column grid large screen and 1 column on mobile screens
++ I planned to have a 6 column grid large screen and 1 column on mobile screens

   - On testing the 6 columns I found the images were too condensed and caused the grid to look overcrowded.